Environmental Engineering B.Sc.

 Building on the Bachelor's course of study, RWTH offers a Master's in Environmental Engineering.
 Here students can choose from among five research focuses: water management, urban water management, energy and environment in civil engineering, recycling, and environmental process enginereing.
 Every concentration offers diverse possibilities to create one's own profile.
 A comprehensive offering of electives allows students to combine subjects that reflect their personal interests and professional plans.

-Furthermore, graduates can also be admitted to other Master's programs at RWTH, for example Civil Engineering, Georesources Management, or Sustainable Energy Supply, as long as they make the necessary adjustments to the Bachelor's studies and possibly Master's studies.
+Furthermore, graduates can also be admitted to other Master's programs at RWTH, for example Civil Engineering, Georesources Management, or Sustainable mineral ressources and Energy Supply, as long as they make the necessary adjustments to the Bachelor's studies and possibly Master's studies.

 Regulations that apply for all Bachelor and Master courses of study as well as detailed information about the necessary documentation of required language skills can be found in RWTH’s Comprehensive Examination Regulation.
 Examination regulations are only published in German as they are legally binding.